phylo42/sherpas/README.md

 ## Construction of a phylo-kmer database

-The construction of a **phylo-kmer database**, built from a reference phylogeny, is performed by  RAPPAS ( see https://www.ncbi.nlm.nih.gov/pubmed/30698645 and .
-This approach is alignment-free, in the sense that future query sequences do not need to be aligned with the reference alignment.
-Instead, query k-mers will be searched against the phylo-kmer database, in which each k-mer is associated to phylogeny branches and  ta probability to belong to this branch.
+The construction of a **phylo-kmer database**, built from a reference phylogeny, is performed by RAPPAS (see https://www.ncbi.nlm.nih.gov/pubmed/30698645).
+The database builder and its documentation are available at https://github.com/phylo42/rappas2.

-##  SHERPAS algorithm: general idea

-In SHERPAS, the phylo-kmer database built by RAPPAS is used for the purpose of inter-subtype recombination detection.
-In essence, SHERPAS follows a "sliding-window" approach, that consists in investigating short subsequences (the so-called “windows”) of the query sequence in turn.
-For each window, SHERPAS analyzes k-mer matches between query sequence and phylo-kmer database to assign a best-matching clade among a set of user-defined clades (of the reference phylogeny).
-If, along the sequence, the best-matching clade changes significantly, this can be taken as a potential signal for recombination.

 # Usage